Who Is Laura Dern?

 In 2017, Dern reunited with Witherspoon on the HBO series Big Little Lies.
 She managed to stand out despite the presence of Witherspoon, Nicole Kidman, Shailene Woodley and other powerhouse actors, earning Emmy and Golden Globe wins for her portrayal of the strong-willed Renata Klein.
 That same year, Dern joined the revival of the cult classic series Twin Peaks and appeared as an ally to the iconic Princess Leia in Star Wars: The Last Jedi.

-The actress followed with roles in smaller, character-driven films like The Tale, Trial by Fire and JT LeRoy, which all premiered at 2018 festivals, before joining Liam Neeson for the vigilante dark comedy Cold Pursuit in 2019.
+The actress followed with smaller, character-driven films like The Tale, Trial by Fire and JT LeRoy, which all premiered at 2018 festivals, before joining Liam Neeson for the vigilante dark comedy Cold Pursuit in 2019.
+Later that year she enjoyed a prominent supporting role in Noah Baumbach's piercing Marriage Story, for which she earned another Golden Globe and her first Academy Award win, and appeared as Marmee March in Greta Gerwig's adaptation of Little Women.

 Dern married musician Ben Harper on December 23, 2005.
 The couple had two children, son Ellery Walker and daugher Jaya, before divorcing in 2010.